This post may contain affiliate links. Please read my disclosure policy.

 - Close the press, and gently fold the handle over a little - don't try to flatten it completely at first.
 Flatten it a bit, open the press to see where the tortilla is, and adjust it so that it's more in the middle.
 Press a little more, and adjust again if needed, before finally getting the handle all the way down.
 I usually look at it 3 times and even turn the whole plastic and tortillas around to get it to press evenly.

-- Once it is flattened out to the size of the press, carefully open the press, and pick up the plastic bag and tortilla - carefully peel the plastic off, and reuse it for subsequent tortillas.
+- Once it is flattened out to the size of the press, carefully open the press, and pick up the plastic bag and tortilla - carefully peel the first side of the plastic off, and put the tortilla in your other hand, and peel off the second side of the plastic.
+Save the bag to use for the remaining tortillas.

 - Place each tortilla on the preheated griddle or skillet.
 The heat should be on the high side of medium - each side of the tortillas will take about a minute to 90 seconds to cook if you have the heat set correctly.
 They should have some nicely browned spots on each side.